AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-11-A-tutorial-on-sending-MIDI-signals-between-Ableton-and-P5JS.md

 </code></pre>

 <h3>The listener</h3>
-<p>And lastly we need to create the actual listener:</h3>
+<p>And lastly we need to create the actual listener:</p>
 <pre><code>//listen to all incoming "note on" input events
 inputSoftware.addListener('noteon', "all",
   function(e) {
     //Show what we are receiving
     console.log("Received 'noteon' message (" + e.note.name + e.note.octave + ") " + e.note.number + ".");
-      displayText = "Received 'noteon' message (" + e.note.name + e.note.octave + ") " + e.note.number + ".";

     //the function you want to trigger on a 'note on' event goes here }
 );

 //The note off functionality will need its own event listener
-  //You don't need to pair every single note on with a note off inputSoftware.addListener('noteoff', "all",
+//You don't need to pair every single note on with a note off inputSoftware.addListener('noteoff', "all", function(e) {
-    function(e) {
     //Show what we are receiving
     console.log("Received 'noteoff' message (" + e.note.name + e.note.octave + ") " + e.note.number + ".");

     //the function you want to trigger on a 'note on' event goes here }
 );

 //
 //end of MIDI setup
 //
 </code></pre>
+<p>And we're good!
+Hit the run button and hop over to Ableton.</p>

+<h2>Configuring Ableton</h2>
+<p>In ableton we now need to create a MIDI track, arm it and set the output of it to the virtual port, which is 'LoopMidi port'.
+Lastly also set the input of the track to your MIDI controller, or to your computer keyboard.
+Now if you hit a button or key, the console in P5JS should print the corresponding note name.
+Now you can do all sorts of crazy stuff, making your animations react to MIDI inputs from Ableton, or from other softwares.
+Next blog post will have a hand on tutorial for making a sketch that is in sync with your MIDI signals.
+Thanks for reading!</p>